 IT Assets are equipment that is used in the acquisition, storage, manipulation, management, movement, control, display, switching, interchange, transmission, or reception of data or information.

-List of assets used in IT Industry are:
+List of assets used in IT Industry for business are:

 - Computer Software